 Before undergoing any medical procedure, a physician has an ethical and statutory duty to explain to the patient the risks, benefits, and alternatives to the procedure being performed.
 This is called getting the patient’s informed consent.
 Unfortunately, too many doctors skip this process altogether, and simply direct the patient to sign or initial a form, resulting in patients never being aware—until it is too late—of what could go wrong during or after the procedure.

 If this has happened to you, you’ve come to the right place.
 We can help.

 Mr. Davis is an accomplished lack of informed consent attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on lack of informed consent lawsuits in Georgia.
-Published on March 16, 2017, last updated on June 27, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.